ericguizzo/anti_transfer/README.md

 python3 pretrain_vgg_nsynth.py
 ```
 The pre-trained convolution part of these VGG networks will be used to compute the deep feature losses in the actual trainings.
-Depending on the used GPU, it may be necessary to modify the batch_size variable in these scripts.
+Depending on the used GPU, it may be necessary to modify the batch_size variable inside these scripts.

 ## TRAIN MODELS
 When all pre-trainings are complete, run the actual trainings to obtain the results exposed in the original paper.
 The experiments_antitransfer folder contains all configuration files for the experiments to run.
 Each configuration file contains several single training instances.
 The file naming describes each configuration: ID_training-dataset_split-type_pretraining-dataset